-- 1. Download the latest .tar.gz release from https://github.com/so-rose/convmlv/ releases, and put it in its own folder. - 2.
+- 1. Download the latest .tar.gz release from https://github.com/so-rose/convmlv/releases, and put it in its own folder. - 2.
 Open up a Terminal, and cd to that folder containing only the downloaded .tar.gz file. - 3.
 Extract the release using your favorite utility.
-In the terminal:
+In the terminal you can do:

+'''

 tar -xvzf .tar.gz

+'''